Last Updated on

 There are surely a lot of things you can do to speed things up but more often than not, the solution is right in front of your eyes, and in most cases, it is the storage.

-SSDs are fast, and there is no doubt about that.
-However, not many people have the ability to afford an SSD, and they are still stuck with the slower hard disk drives.
-In a situation like that, if you do not have the money to upgrade to an SSD, you can opt for something called Intel Optane.
-A steroid for your hard drive to work faster.
+SSDs are fast but not many people can afford an SSD, and they are still stuck with the slower hard disk drives.
+In a situation like that, if you do not have the money to upgrade to an SSD, you can opt for something called Intel Optane – A steroid for your hard drive to work faster.